abdulwahed98/Global-Superstore-Analysis-Dashboard/README.md

 3. Data Cleaning using Power Query Editor with DAX (Data Analysis Expressions). and ultimately
 4. Developing an Interactive BI Dashboard / Report.

+# Insights:
+1. Identified top 10 customers, top 6 profit making products, top 6 loss making products
+2. Customer Segmentation: Sum of sales by segment and Sum of sales by market
+3. Visualization: Sum of sales by region on map